Organise for Change

 UPHD is a branch of the The Independent Workers’ Union of Great Britain (IWGB) is a new and dynamic union which represents mainly low paid migrant workers, such as outsourced cleaners and security guards, workers in the so-called “gig economy”, such as bicycle couriers and Uber drivers, and foster care workers.
 The IWGB specializes in representing sections of the workforce which have traditionally been non-unionised and under-represented.

-IWGB reps and the legal team will make sure you are protected at work
+UPHD reps and the IWGB legal team will make sure you are protected at work

-Our team handles all kinds of cases, from workplace bullying to illegal deduction of wages… and we win!
+Our team handles all kinds of cases, from unfair deactivations, licensing cases, to illegal deduction of fares… and we win!